askpatrickw/azure_iot_x509_helpers/README.md

 > The .gitignore for this repro does not track .pem files.
 > Don't commit your keys and certs to public repos.
+> Don't commit your passphrases either (in config.py)

 ## Setup Requirements